Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

 One of the best demonstrations of the challenge of orchid identification is to pay a visit to the site of a large colony of Green-winged Orchids Anacamptis morio, such as the extensive colony that occurs in the grounds of Bristol Waterworks.
 There you can see literally hundreds of plants displaying the huge variation in colours that can occur within the same species.

 Of all the orchid species that grow in Britain, the spotted orchids (Dactylorhiza species) produce the most hybrids.
 The plants photographed on this page are hybrids between the Common Spotted-orchid and the Southern Marsh-orchid.
 Both parents were growing close by and very much in evidence.
+Occasionally hybrids will appear in places where only one parent is present, and this can be an indication that one of the parents has become recently extinct in the area leaving the hybrid plant as the only evidence of its previous presence.

 The specimens shown here were photographed in late spring at Cae Blaen Dyffryn, a grassland nature reserve near Lampeter in West Wales.